blutui/dev.blutui.com/src/pages/api-reference/console/members/list.md

 {% /parameter %}

 {% parameter name="data" type="array" %}
-An array of up to `limit` project resources.
-If no projects are available, an empty array is returned.
+An array of up to `limit` member resources.
+If no members are available, an empty array is returned.
 {% /parameter %}

 {% parameter name="meta" type="object" %}